 Students must complete a research contract in order to obtain HDE 099/199 and 190C units.
-Contracts can be found here or in one of the wooden file holders outside our office.
+Contracts can be found here.
 Please be aware that only HDE 199 will apply towards Restricted Elective units (Max of 5 units).

-All completed contracts (signed by Faculty Sponsor/Principal Investigator: PI) must be returned to 1303 Hart Hall
+All completed contracts (signed by Faculty Sponsor/Principal Investigator: PI) must be returned to Jana Krezo via email.

-- Department deadline for Fall, Winter, Spring: 10th day of instruction
+Department deadline for Fall, Winter, Spring: 2 business days before the 10th day of instruction

-- Deadline for Summer Sessions I & II: Last day to add
+Deadline for Summer Sessions I & II: 2 business days before the last day to add

 HDE Faculty Research